NoamPuni/System-Programming-2---Ex2/README.md

-# System Programming 2 — Exercise 2: SquareMat
+# System Programming 2 — Exercise 2: Square Matrices

 This project implements a C++ class `SquareMat` for handling square matrices of `double` values.
 It provides a comprehensive set of features including arithmetic operations, matrix exponentiation, comparison operators, and more.